10 Health Care Stocks Whale Activity In Today's Session

 Explanation

-• For TMO (NYSE:TMO), we notice a put option trade that happens to be bullish, expiring in 3 day(s) on July 26, 2024.
-This event was a transfer of 90 contract(s) at a $550.00 strike.
-The total cost received by the writing party (or parties) was $77.4K, with a price of $860.0 per contract.
-There were 316 open contracts at this strike prior to today, and today 250 contract(s) were bought and sold.
+• For LLY (NYSE:LLY), we notice a put option trade that happens to be bearish, expiring in 52 day(s) on September 20, 2024.
+This event was a transfer of 10 contract(s) at a $750.00 strike.
+The total cost received by the writing party (or parties) was $26.5K, with a price of $2650.0 per contract.
+There were 1011 open contracts at this strike prior to today, and today 182 contract(s) were bought and sold.

-• Regarding PFE (NYSE:PFE), we observe a call option trade with neutral sentiment.
-It expires in 332 day(s) on June 20, 2025.
-Parties traded 100 contract(s) at a $23.00 strike.
-The total cost received by the writing party (or parties) was $69.0K, with a price of $690.0 per contract.
-There were 1193 open contracts at this strike prior to today, and today 103 contract(s) were bought and sold.
+• Regarding AMGN (NASDAQ:AMGN), we observe a call option trade with bullish sentiment.
+It expires in 143 day(s) on December 20, 2024.
+Parties traded 18 contract(s) at a $350.00 strike.
+The total cost received by the writing party (or parties) was $36.3K, with a price of $2020.0 per contract.
+There were 769 open contracts at this strike prior to today, and today 147 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.